Pravnrdy/assignment2--Vankireddi/README.md

 1. Take a cab to kansas city airport
 2. Arrive at New york city airport by a flight.
 3. Book a helicopter or take a ship route through travel agency to the island.
+  1. Search for a best Travel agency.
+  2. Get a good deal.
+  3. Make payment and have a safe journey.
+4. Return to new york city and take a flight to kansas and return to home by cab.

+* A gimble to shoot best videos on phone
+* A DSLR for pictures.
+* Food
+  * Rice
+  * Pickles
+  * Bread
+* A pair of shoes and neccesary clothes.

 ---